Trade-In vs Private Sale vs Auction: Which Gets You the Most?

 - Competitive bidding can drive prices up on desirable machines

-- Exposure to a large buyer pool (especially online auctions like Ritchie Bros.)
+- Exposure to a large buyer pool (especially the big national online auctions)

 Cons: